Post-Professional Doctor of Occupational Therapy (PPOTD) Program

 We also offer an optional certification track: The ImPACT® Trained Occupational Therapist (ITOT) certification is available for students who first complete the Evidence-Based Concussion Management course as an elective.

 The Post-Professional Doctor of Occupational Therapy program includes 7 core courses for master’s-entry students and 12 core courses for bachelor’s-entry students.
 You will complete the remainder of your coursework with elective courses and seminars.
 Our exceptionally flexible Post-Professional Doctor of OT program allows you to start with the introductory courses, end with the capstone, and in the meantime take any core or elective course in any order.
-Your course load may be as small as one course per term or as large as you feel comfortable taking on-provided you complete a minimum of 9 credits per year.
+Your course load may be as small as one course per term or as large as you feel comfortable taking on-provided you continuously enroll.

 We offer two optional specializations: